zerotunnelexception/cathook/README.md

 ## Risk of VAC detection

 The software could be detected by VAC in the future.
 Only use it on accounts you won't regret getting VAC banned.
+However, the detection chance is around 0.